By Pamela Bump, Staff Writer

 - Scalability: The ability for a product or service to maintain its functionality in times of high-demand or high work-load situations, or after a large-scale commercial roll-out.

 - Vitality Index: A way to measure the output of innovation, product development or R&D initiatives.
-Originally created by 3M, the Vitality Index is a tally of the percent of total revenues generated by products that have been released in a defined timeframe, often the past three to five years.
+Originally created by 3M, the Vitality Index is a tally of the percent of total revenues generated by products that have been released in a defined timeframe, often the prior three to five years.

 - Disruptive innovation: A term popularized by author and Harvard Business School professor Clayton Christensen, it describes a process by which a product or service starts off by doing simple things, inexpensively, for less sophisticated customers.
 At this stage, it is ignored by incumbents, who are extracting profits from more demanding, sophisticated, and price-insensitive users.
 But the new product or service relentlessly moves up-market, eventually “disrupting” established competitors.